Mohamed Kherrazi: Professional career

+In September 2023, Kherrazi announced his retirement on social media.

-International career
+National team career

 Kherrazi made his debut for the Netherlands national basketball team in 2014, during the qualification rounds for EuroBasket 2015.
 With the Netherlands, Kherrazi qualified for EuroBasket 2015, which was the first continental tournament for the Dutch in 25 years.

 At EuroBasket 2015, Kherrazi averaged 5.2 points and 4.3 rebounds per game, helping the Netherlands to a 1–4 record.
 Seven years later, he played at EuroBasket 2022, where he averaged 5.4 points and 3.4 rebounds as a starter.
 The Netherlands were winless at the tournament, finishing 0–5.